sambains/AndroidApiSample/README.md

 There are both unit tests (using Junit) and Android UI tests (using Mockito) implemented.

-Please note, whilst the unit tests work, more time would be needed to get the Android UI tests working.

-This is due to a knowledge migration from the old AndroidTestRule to the new ActivityScenarioRule implementations.
-That said, the test code has been written so my thoughts and my test implementation can still be seen when reading the code.
+There are a couple of TODOs in the project.

+One is a future improvement where it would be good to test the response codes that allow caching.
+The second if fixing a bug when migrating from ActivityTestRule to ActivityScenarioRule, where the test only runs when you manually run the app.
+Without this, the test hangs and fails until Android gives the error that it did not receive any Activity Lifecycle callbacks.